 Usage Guide

 This guide covers the key functions and concepts needed to work effectively with the HV SDK: loading and manipulating hyperspectral datacubes, building lazy processing pipelines, calibrating raw captures to reflectance, and streaming data from a live or simulated camera.
-For a complete API reference, see the official documentation linked below.

-Refer to the Getting Started and Guide, as well as Recipes from the official documentation, for a complete overview of the HV SDK's capabilities.
+For a complete API reference, as well as guides on how to work with the framework, see the official documentation.
+Refer to the Getting Started and Guide, as well as Recipes, for a complete overview of the HV SDK's capabilities.

 One of the most important SDK concepts is lazy loading.
 This means that data is only loaded into memory when it is strictly necessary (and only the required part of the datacube), which keeps the RAM usage low.